andrew henderson menu

 French Citizenship by Ancestry

+Historically, France’s citizenship has been governed by the ‘jus soli’ principle, which means the ‘right of soil’.
 The same law governs citizenship in the United States, where any child born in the country’s territory, no matter the nationality of their parents, automatically acquires the country’s nationality.

-However, France has slowly moved away from ‘jus soli’ and moved towards ‘jus sanguinis’, the ‘right of blood’, when it comes to its citizenship.
+However, when it comes to citizenship, France has slowly moved away from ‘jus soli’ towards ‘jus sanguinis’, the ‘right of blood’.And with France making citizenship harder to obtain, its citizenship-by-descent program has become more desirable.

+According to French law, a person can become a citizen of the country through one of their parents.
 Unfortunately, France only allows you to go back one generation, whereas countries like Ireland let those who can trace back up to three generations apply for citizenship by descent.

 Even if you’re lucky enough to have a French parent, you’ll still have to prove your eligibility to become a citizen of the country.
+That’s not an insurmountable task since all you need is documentation proving your parent’s French nationality.

 Eligibility Requirements for French CBD

-You might have an inkling of your French roots but not be aware of the details, nor that they could make you eligible to apply for French citizenship.
+It’s certainly possible.
+In fact, when it comes to claiming CBD, that’s often how it works.
+You might have an inkling of your French roots but not be aware of the details, nor that they could qualify you for French citizenship.

+If any of the above scenarios apply, you could be eligible to apply for French citizenship by descent.
 However, note that France requires all previous generations in your line to be registered as citizens before you apply for your own.

-For example, if your parent has French roots via their own parent, they must apply for their citizenship first before you can obtain your own.
+For example, if your parent has French roots via their own parents, they must apply for their citizenship first, before you can obtain your own.
+Similarly, if you have children, your French citizenship must be registered and obtained before you apply for their French passports.

 Finally, another limitation to consider is the ‘possession d’état de Français’, which loosely translates as ‘contract with France’.
-If neither you nor your parents have had anything to do with France for 50 years (such as contact or links with French authorities via passport renewal, voter registration, or consular registration) and have resided outside of France, you won’t be eligible to receive citizenship.
+If neither you nor your parents have had anything to do with France for 50 years (such as contact or links with French authorities via passport renewal, voter registration or consular registration) and have resided outside of France, you won’t be eligible to receive citizenship.

 In other words, if your parent(s) have lost all links with France and you haven’t had any either, France isn’t going to play ball when it receives your citizenship application.

-But, if you can prove cultural, professional, economic, family, or military connections to the country that are relatively recent, you have a reasonable chance of success.
+This makes France one of the most complex countries to secure citizenship by descent.
+But, if you can prove cultural, professional, economic, familial or military connections to the country that are relatively recent, you have a reasonable chance of success, so let’s look at how to apply.

 Application Process for French CBD

-The burden of proof falls solely on you, so you must create a solid case for them to make a favourable decision.
+As with every citizenship–by–descent program, the most challenging part is gathering the documents proving your eligibility.
+The burden of proof falls solely on you, so you must make a solid case with the authorities for them to make a favourable decision.

-You’ll need to submit your application for the certificate of French nationality to them by presenting the following documents:
+First, you must apply for a certificate of French nationality – an official document used to prove your French citizenship.
+You’ll need to submit your application for the certificate of French nationality by presenting the following documents:

 • Proof of residence, such as a recent household bill